-Located in downtown Kelowna, it is the only Kelowna limo service offering transport to Calgary.
-Choose from a variety of vehicle options, and enjoy top-notch service for your trip.
+Located in downtown Kelowna, White Star Limo is the only Kelowna limo service offering transport to Calgary.
+Choose from a variety of vehicle options and enjoy top-notch service for your trip.

 Both Kelowna and Calgary are home to international airports and offer flights via WestJet or Air Canada between the two cities.
 A non-stop flight will average about 1 hour and 10 minutes, whereas a connecting flight can take upward of 8 hours, depending on the layovers.
-Flying by far is the fastest mode of transportation, but with the beautiful scenery on the ground, the drive is an interesting one!
+Flying by far is the fastest mode of transportation, but with the beautiful scenery on the ground, we obviously recommend driving!

 Taxi and Uber are both possible options, but extremely expensive and potentially hard to find someone willing to drive that far.

-You might get lucky and find a Poparide carpool traveling this route.
-It’s not an overly popular route on the app, but is worth looking into.
+You might get lucky and find a Poparide carpool travelling this route.
+It’s not an overly popular route on the app but it is worth looking into.

 Fun Things To Do Along the Way

 If you’re travelling with the family, consider stopping at Splashdown Vernon.
-This popular waterpark features 10 waterslides, an extra-large hot tub, and visitors are treated to extraordinary views of the Okanagan.
+This popular waterpark features ten waterslides and an extra-large hot tub, and visitors are treated to extraordinary views of the Okanagan.